Chief Executive Officer, Christian Medical & Dental Associations (Sept 1)

 This workshop will discuss using healthcare education in a global mission setting.
 Each of the speakers have a unique personal experience serving in a long-term mission setting.

-Dr. Congdon has served in a variety of mission settings in Africa over the last 30 years.
+Dr. Congdon has served in a variety of mission settings in Africa over the past 30 years.
 He will discuss his experience in training non-physician healthcare workers in a small health center in South Sudan.

-Becki Thompson has served in two different mission hospital settings over the last 35 years and has started nursing training programs in both.
+Becki Thompson has served in two different mission hospital settings over the past 35 years and has started nursing training programs in both.
 She will share her experience in doing nursing education cross-culturally and the special need for training national nurses to work in mission hospitals.